gameinn1/HikaruNoGoSSA/README.md

 ### Currently about ~99.9% complete

+I highly recommend reading the 84 page [Full changelog pdf](https://github.com/gameinn1/HikaruNoGoSSA/blob/master/Full%20changelog.pdf) for how this restoration was achieved and choices made.

+Below is a quick summary for this project:

 I restarted this project in mid December 2025 after it was laid dormant by gabest11.
 Before this I had no experience with Aegisub.
-I assumed that the work done by gabest11 was close to done (they stopped episode 61) but there were some problems.
+I assumed that the work done by gabest11 was close to done (they stopped episode 61) but there were many problems.
 Most of the time they did not assign styles/missed notes/lots of signs so that all needed relooked at and the timings needed redone (especially for earlier episodes).
-There were also some small errors in the text compared to E-F/R-F (see Everything yet to do pdf page 2/3 for old examples).
-The ending Igo and next episode previews were also different compared to E-F/R-F.
+There were also some small errors in the text compared to E-F/R-F (see [Everything yet to do pdf](https://github.com/gameinn1/HikaruNoGoSSA/blob/master/Everything%20yet%20to%20do.pdf) page 2/3 for old examples).
+The ending Igo and next episode previews were also different compared to E-F/R-F. There was also no signs for ending Igo.

 I wanted to get the actual subs done and I am happy to say that on January 2nd 2026, the main subs for 62 to 75 were complete!
 After that I decided to go back to the start to style/do signs and check timing for what gabest11 had done.
 On March 12th 2026, the main anime and all ending igo plus next episode previews are now E-F/R-F versions.
+All igo now had signs matching E-F/R-F.

 I asked for help on some forums and I do want to give a big thank you to llbx.
 Things they did: